procden/whmcs-powertools/README.md

+To download the extension proceed to "Releases" section.

 # WHMCS PowerTools

 A powerful Chrome extension that supercharges your WHMCS admin experience with instant search capabilities.
 Find clients, domains, tickets, invoices, and orders without navigating away from your current page.